sapientpro/wayback-machine-downloader/README.md

 - Handle broken links and resources
 - Generate CloudFlare Functions for dynamic URLs
 - Create a `_redirects` file for URL mapping
-- Add `rel="nofollow"` to external links (except those in removeLinksByDomain list)
+- Add `rel="nofollow"` to external links that should be kept
-- Remove links from specified domains and replace them with text content
+- Remove links from blocked domains and domains not in the keep list
+- Clean XSS attacks from specified elements

 ## Output Structure